jermnelson/Colorado-Springs-Friends-Meeting-Website/2013/eleventh-month/MinutesForMeetingForWorshipForBusiness.md

         in the white pages.
 Finance committee will look at options for phone service to the Meeting House.
         The money saved with be assigned to travel support for Friends.

-        1. The Budget looks like it has been in the past, [Sarah] updated the expenses in the Budget, she also took out some expenses as book entries, insurance and websites expires moved from prepaid to expense.
+        1. The Budget looks like it has been in the past, [Sarah][SarahCallbeck] updated the expenses in the Budget, she also took out some expenses as book entries, insurance and websites expires moved from prepaid to expense.
 Took out duplications at the end for the true.